-Blakeney Point has a number of hides dotted around the water’s edge, where you can study the large variety of bird life.
-On nearby sandbanks there is a colony of seals and, by catching a boat from Morston, visitors can enjoy a closer look at these fascinating creatures.
+Blakeney Point on the north Norfolk coast has a number of hides dotted around the water’s edge, where visitors can study the large variety of bird life.
+On nearby sandbanks there is a large colony of seals and, by catching a boat from Morston, visitors can enjoy a closer look at these fascinating creatures.

 Holkham beach has a mixture of sand, salt marshes, mudflats and sand dunes, with Corsican pines attracting a variety of wildlife.

 Scolt Head Island is 5 miles west of Wells-Next-the-Sea and is accessible by ferry from Brancaster Staithe and Burnham Overy Staithe from April through to September.

 Snettisham gravel pits on the Wash have hides and an information centre.
 Flocks of waders, ducks and breeding terns can be observed.

 Hickling Broad is the largest of the broads and is managed by the Norfolk Wildlife Trust.
 There are many walking trails, boat trips from April-October and a visitor centre.

 Thorpe Marshes borders the River Yare and is managed by the Norfolk Wildlife Trust and is one of the Trust’s more urban sites.
 It has a wonderful mix of habitats including marshland and dykes and is home to an abundance of wildflowers, many dragonfly and damselfly including the rare Norfolk hawker and emperor dragonfly.